 Making Sense Of Your Conversion Rate

 Unfortunately, these are rarely predictable metrics at all.
 That's largely because digital commerce is not necessarily predictable.
-Forecasting based on demand is impossible when you don't know what that demand even looks like.
+And that's particularly true for new brands.
+Forecasting based on demand can seem impossible when you don't know what that demand even looks like.

 5 Key Factors Influencing Demand Forecasting

-Previous sales history based on both category and individual SKUs.
+Previous eCommerce sales history based on both category and individual SKUs

-National and global economic factors, including unemployment rates, job growth, GDP and widespread health crises.
+National and global economic factors, including unemployment rates, job growth, GDP and inflation

 Conversion Rates on Amazon

-After logging in to Seller Central, navigate to Reports and click Business Reports.
+After logging in to Seller Central, navigate to Reports and click on Business Reports

 Tips on Improving Your Conversion Rates